 Cultural Harmony Plan

-On November 25, 2019, City Council adopted the 2019-2029 Cultural Harmony Plan, which will guide the City’s approach in enhancing cultural harmony among Richmond’s diverse population.
+In November 2019, City Council adopted the 2019-2029 Cultural Harmony Plan, which guides the City’s approach in enhancing cultural harmony among Richmond’s diverse population.
 This plan sets out five strategic directions and 27 recommended actions to be completed over a 10-year period.

 The Cultural Harmony Plan Progress Report for 2019–2021 provides a high-level summary of the accomplishments and endeavours the City, in partnership with the community, has accomplished to enhance intercultural connections among Richmond’s diverse population from 2019 to 2021.

 The City of Richmond and Richmond RCMP work together to ensure that Richmond continues to be a safe and welcoming community.
 Read about the Hate Has No Place campaign to learn more: News Release - Mar 31, 2021.

 Statement Against Racism and ViolenceOn May 25, 2020, Richmond City Council adopted and endorsed the following statement against Racism and Violence related to the COVID-19 pandemic:

 In Richmond, we are a community that celebrates a rich history of culture, diversity and heritage linked to the arrival and influence of immigrants that began over a century ago.